Parent Handbook 2017-2018

 In order to move successfully from grade to grade, students must demonstrate proficiency in the core subjects.
 Though many children find the demands of school to be challenging, at GCCS, the structured environment, individualized instruction, the system of continuous ongoing assessment and timely intervention, extra time and supports are all designed to ensure that all students have the opportunity to acquire grade level skills.
 For this reason, GCCS expects that all of its students will achieve academic success each year.

 In the extreme case of a student who the school considers may be incapable of dealing with the demands of the next grade, there will be an initial conversation with the family in January, and a second conversation in March about the possibility of retention.
 All students who are candidates for retention will have a Support Plan.
 The school will provide additional academic support, and will monitor the student’s progress closely.
-If a student must be retained, then the classroom teacher, Head of School, and family will meet to discuss how the upcoming year will offer the student different and sufficient supports to ensure the student’s success.
+If a student must be retained, then the classroom teacher, Chief Academic Officer, and family will meet to discuss how the upcoming year will offer the student different and sufficient supports to ensure the student’s success.

 The Family Education Rights and Privacy Act of 1974 (FERPA) requires the school to protect a student’s privacy.
 The school will not disclose any information from the student’s permanent records except as authorized pursuant to FERPA, or in response to a subpoena, as required by law.
 The parent or legal guardian of a student under 18 years of age, or a student 18 years of age or older, is entitled to access the student’s school records by submitting a written request to the building principal.
 Further information concerning the disclosure of student information and limitations on such disclosure may be found in FERPA and school district policy adopted pursuant thereto.